Paul de Ruiter

 Theme:

-Education, Energy neutral, Innovative climate system, Sunlight Usage
+Education, Energy neutral, Innovative climate system, Sunlight Usage, Healthy schools

 The extension enables the consolidation of all of the Rotterdam Business School’s economics departments under one roof.
 The 14,000 m² expansion of the former faculty complex resulted in a combined floor area of 35,000 m² for the daily traffic of up to 10,000 students.
 The entire ensemble, a significant part of which Paul de Ruiter Architects completed in 2018, boasts purpose-built study areas and a new main entrance.
 The extension’s double-height and see-through base houses a media library and an incubator zone, including a business lobby and a grand café.
 It serves as the centre of activity for life on campus.